 R" THE ELECTION OF DIRECTORS AND "FOR" PROPOSALS 2 AND 3.
-IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
+VELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 1.
 To elect seven directors to serve until the 2019 Annual Meeting of Stockholders.
-NOMINEES: 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Consumer Healthcare Inc. for the fiscal year ending March 31, 2020.
-3. Say on Pay - An advisory vote on the resolution to approve the compensation of Prestige Consumer Healthcare Inc.'s named executive officers.
-4. To transact such other business as may properly come before the Annual Meeting and any postponement or adjournment thereof.
+Image: Por ALL NOMINEES NOMINEES: Image: Por ALL NOMINEES O Ronald M. Lombardi Image: Por ALL NOMINEES O Gary E. Costley Image: Por ALL NOMINEES O Sheila A. Hopkins Image: Por ALL EXCEPT O Natale S. Ricciardi Image: Nomine Delever O Christopher J. Coughlin Construction of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of Prestige Consumer Healthcare Inc. for the fiscal year ending March 31, 2020.
+Say on Pay - An advisory vole on the resolution to approve the compensation of Prestige Consumer Healthcare Inc.'s named executive officers.
+To transact such other business as may properly come before the Annual Meeting and any postponement or adjournment thereof.
 This proxy, when properly executed, will be voted in the manner directed by the undersigned stockholder.
 If no direction is made, this proxy will be voted FOR all nominees in Proposal 1 and FOR Proposals 2 and 3.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Annual Meeting or any postponement or adjournment thereof.
 INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held joint little as such.
-If the signer is a corporation, please sign full corporate name by duly authorized ly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.
+Signature of Stockholder Date: Date: Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held joint tile as such if the signer is a corporation, please sign exactly as your name or names appear on this Proxy.
+When shares are held joint tile as such if the signer is a corporation, please sign exactly as your name or names appear on the shares are held joint Signature of Stockholder

-ANNUAL MEETING OF STOCKHOLDERS OF
+ANNUAL MEETING OF STOCKHOLDERS OF PRESTIGE CONSUMER HEALTHCARE INC.